litchie/exult-ios/exult/trunk/content/bgkeyring/Readme.txt

 3	Contributing to this mod
 ----------------------------
 	If you have any bugs that you would like to see fixed -- or that you *have* fixed -- please send them to me!
 You can either e-mail them to me or you can post them in the Exult Phorum.

 4	Using it in your own mods
 -----------------------------
-	You are free to use anything I have written in your own mods;
-	I ask only that you give me proper credit -- and maybe tell me about the mod you are doing, as I might be interested enough to help and/or to include as a part of this mod.
+	You are free to use anything I have written in your own mods; I ask only for proper credit -- and maybe tell me about the mod you are doing, as I might be interested enough to help and/or to include as a part of this mod.

 	In previous releases of this mod, the mod's full source was included in the zip file.
 Starting with version 0.11.01, only the files required to play the mod are included.
-You can obtain the source of the mod in the Exult source code, available at the 'Downloads' page or through anonymous CVS.
+You can obtain the source of the mod in the Exult source code, available at the 'Downloads' page or through anonymous SVN access.
 	It is in the 'content/bgkeyring' directory.

 5	What this mod does
 ----------------------